 Factors such as texting while driving, speeding, and alcohol consumption contribute to these incidents as well.
 The primary culprits behind teenage car accidents are distractions and insufficient driving experience.

-Teenagers in their first or second years of driving, especially during the first few months, statistically cause the most crashes.
+Statistically, teenagers in their first or second years of driving, especially during the first few months, cause the most crashes.
 This is often caused by new drivers not having enough hands-on experience to recognize and react to hazards on the road.

 Many teens are excited to start driving, even if they aren’t fully prepared.
 Proper and careful driving habits take time and experience to develop.

-Distracted driving is a problem for all driver age groups, but it’s especially prevalent among teen drivers.
+Distracted driving is a problem for all driver age groups.
+But where car accidents by age group are concerned, it’s especially prevalent among teen drivers.
 Examples of distracted driving include:

 Many teen drivers fail to realize just how dangerous distracted driving can be.
 Multi-tasking while operating a motor vehicle puts the driver and everyone else on the road at risk of severe crashes.

 Here’s an often-overlooked reason for teen driving crashes: teenage passengers.
-Research has shown having teen passengers in the car with a teen driver can increase the risk of reckless behavior, drunk drinking, and other unsafe practices that often cause crashes.
+Research involving car accidents by age group has shown having teen passengers in the car with a teen driver can increase the risk of reckless behavior, drunk drinking, and other unsafe practices that often cause crashes.

-The Pennsylvania Association for Justice has partnered with EndDD.org and the Casey Feldman Foundation to provide drivers and parents with resources to educate themselves and their driving-age children on the importance of staying focused behind the wheel.
-PennDOT has its own resource site, Just Drive PA, which is available at www.JustDrivePA.org.
+Since it’s clear what age group has the most car accidents, the Pennsylvania Association for Justice has partnered with EndDD.org and the Casey Feldman Foundation.
+The aim is to provide drivers and parents with resources to educate themselves and their driving-age children on the importance of staying focused behind the wheel.
+PennDOT has its own resource site.